Sayan024/sayanpythonprojects/ExpenseTracker/Readme.md

 ## How to Use
 1. Open your terminal or command prompt.
 2. Navigate to the project directory.
-3. Run the game using Python:
+3. Run the Python code:
    ```bash
    expensetracker.py
    ```